tsathoqqua/limadocs/docs/source/basic_lpc/lpc_flow.rst

 The line numbers are for reference only.

 In line 3, of course we declare a variable of type int called ``x``.
-Line 4 is aethetic whitespace to clearly show where the declarations end and the function code begins.
+Line 4 is aesthetic whitespace to clearly show where the declarations end and the function code begins.
 The variable ``x`` is only available to the function ``test()``.